neuronsimulator/nrn/INSTALL.md

 #### Linux

-Like Mac OS, since 7.8.1 release, python wheel is the preferred way to install NEURON.
-You can use `pip` to install NEURON as:
+Like Mac OS, since 7.8.1 release python wheels are provided and you can use `pip` to install NEURON as:

 ```
 pip3 install neuron